Buying guide

 AI summary

-A Sale & Purchase Agreement is the legally binding contract for any NZ property transaction, making it essential to get legal advice before signing.
+A Sale and Purchase Agreement is the legally binding contract for buying or selling a house in New Zealand.
+It outlines all terms, conditions, and timelines, and it is critical to get legal advice before signing.

 What is a sale and purchase agreement?